 Cultured Vegan Cheeses

-We have four cultured cheeses: Sharp White Cheddar, Smoked Cheddar, and Chevre, giving a great choice for sandwiches and cheeseboards alike.
+We have three other cultured cheeses: Sharp Cheddar, Smoked Cheddar, and Chevre, giving a great choice for sandwiches and cheeseboards alike.
+All of them are great in cooking, but tend to go mushy if grated (unless frozen).

 The cheeses are available on my stall or you can order via paypal.
 They come in a 4″ ‘wheel’ for £5.00 (approx 125g) each.